 Top 5 Benefits of Strength Training and Exercise for Cancer Patients

 For someone struggling with any type of cancer, exercise may be the last thing on his or her mind.
-Cancer and its treatments cause symptoms ranging from pain to shortness of breath, fatigue, nausea, and other symptoms that do not seem conducive to physical activity.
-However, experts urge mesothelioma patients and other cancer patients to begin a guided exercise routine because it has been found to lower fatigue, reduce treatment side effects, and improve overall quality of life.
+Cancer and its treatments cause symptoms ranging from pain to shortness of breath, nausea, fatigue, and other symptoms that do not seem conducive to physical activity.
+However, experts urge mesothelioma patients and other cancer patients to begin a guided exercise routine because it has been found to reduce treatment side effects, lower fatigue, and improve overall quality of life.

 Experts Encourage Cancer Patients to Be Active